The future of councils in Derbyshire – local government reorganisation

 The consistent message coming through from Derbyshire’s diverse communities was that people want simpler council structures that:

-It will be published alongside the reports which will be considered by Chesterfield Borough Council on Wednesday 5 November 2025.
+It was published alongside the reports which were considered by Chesterfield Borough Council on Wednesday 5 November 2025.